Master of Psychology (Clinical Psychology)

 |MPLc4||Supervised Clinical Placement D|

-- Applicants accepted into the program must have successfully completed a four year, or three year plus a fourth year, APAC accredited sequence in psychology within the last ten years with an upper second class honours (75%) overall mark.
+- Applicants accepted into the program must have successfully completed a four year, or three year plus a fourth year, APAC accredited sequence in psychology within the last ten years with a minimum of an upper second class honours (75%) overall mark.

 - Students must be eligible for registration with the Psychology Board of Australia as a provisional psychologist.